mozilla/PyPOM/docs/user_guide.rst

 :py:func:`~pypom.page.Page.__init__` method if you want your timeout to be inherited by a base project page class.

+The same behaviour occurs usign Splinter_ using `id` as selector strateby.

 .. note::

   The default timeout of 10 seconds may be considered excessive, and you may